Celebs Go Dating: Series 7 (2019)

 For the first time in Celebs Go Dating, the series will feature couples, with Charlotte Crosby and Josh Ritchie receiving couples therapy as well as Jermaine Pennant and his wife Alice Goodwin.
 Katie Price and boyfriend Kris Boyson were initially revealed as part of the show in the cast announcement but due to conflict of interest on Price's behalf, they didn't appear on the series.
 The following is a list of celebrities appeared in the seventh series, which was broadcast from 5 to 29 August 2019.

 Series 8 (2020)

 The eighth series, along with the line-up, was announced on 20 November 2019.
 The series aired from 24 February 2020 to 19 March 2020.
 Midway through the series, Charlotte Dawson and Matt Sarsfield joined for couples therapy.

-Celebs Go Virtual Dating (2020)
+Special - Celebs Go Virtual Dating (2020)

 E4 announced that due to the COVID-19 pandemic, they would air a socially distanced series, titled Celebs Go Virtual Dating.
 The lineup for the series was announced on 15 July 2020.
 The series consists of five 30-minute episodes that began airing from 27 July 2020.
 The series was aired weekly.

-Celebs Go Dating: The Mansion (2021)
+Series 9 - Celebs Go Dating: The Mansion (2021)

 Celebs Go Dating: The Mansion was announced on 25 November 2020, alongside the lineup.
 Unlike prior series, it was announced that the celebrities would be cohabiting together.
 The premiere date was later confirmed to be 25 January 2021.